Legendary Apollo 13 Commander Jim Lovell Dies

 He was honored with the Presidential Medal of Freedom, the Congressional Space Medal of Honor, and countless other awards.

 Lovell is survived by his four children.
-His wife of 71 years, Marilyn, passed away in 2023.
+His wife of 71 years, Marilyn, died in 2023.

 Sean Duffy, NASA’s acting administrator, called Lovell “an inspiration to generations,” adding: “He showed the world that courage, ingenuity, and teamwork could bring even the most imperiled missions home.”